 Some members of the signing deaf community find this practice unacceptable and demand access to certified sign language interpreters.
 Some have launched lawsuits, claiming that the lack of access to qualified sign language interpreters violated their rights to effective communication under the Americans With Disabilities Act.

 There is little information about how hearing children are impacted by having to act as sign language interpreters.
 However, there have been a number of studies done on how children are effected by acting as a foreign language interpreter role with family members and professionals such as research published in the International Journal of Human Rights in Healthcare.

 Based on various studies and the stories of hearing children with deaf family members, here are some reasons why hearing children should not be sign language interpreters.

 Children are not impartial

-The Registry of Interpreters for the Deaf (RID) code of ethics mandates that sign interpreters do not take sides.
+The Registry of Interpreters for the Deaf (RID) code of professional conduct mandates that sign interpreters do not take sides.
 A young girl who witnessed her mother being beaten by her father, for example, will be stressed, upset and angry with her father.
 She would not be able to be an impartial sign language interpreter for her mother and a police officer taking a report.

 When children are expected to interpret bad news, they might try to protect the parents by not sharing or changing information.
 Hearing children may also have a personal stake in the situation that will influence their interpreting, such as a desire to keep her family from looking bad in the eyes of others.
 In a domestic violence case, a child may be afraid that her father will go to jail and the family will break up.
 Children may use their interpreting role to control what information being shared with their parents, potentially creating a power imbalance in the family.